qkzk/fm/development.md

   - [x] navigate in marks
   - [x] compress flagged files: method is chosen from a list of compression method.
   - [x] decompress any archive we can create
+  - [x] command mode with :
+        some commands does nothing :(

 - [ ] Version 0.1.50 : safety & memory usage